microsoftgraph/msgraph-sample-ios-swift/tutorial/04-add-aad-auth.md

     import MSGraphClientModels
     ```

-1. Add the following properties to the `WelcomeViewController` class.
+1. Add the following property to the `WelcomeViewController` class.

     ```Swift
     private let spinner = SpinnerViewController()
-    private var userTimeZone: String = "UTC";
     ```

 1. Replace the existing `viewDidLoad` with the following code.